Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 When in Bangkok, be sure to explore the fascinating museums that offer a glimpse into the city’s rich history and culture.
 The Bangkok National Museum is a must-visit, housing an impressive collection of Thai artifacts and artworks.
 For a unique experience, head to the Museum of Siam, which presents an interactive journey through the evolution of Thai society.
 The Jim Thompson House is another gem, showcasing traditional Thai architecture and an exquisite collection of art and antiques.
 For art enthusiasts, head over to Bangkok Art & Culture Centre (BACC).
 This contemporary art museum showcases a diverse range of exhibitions and installations by local and international artists.
 These museums provide captivating insights into the heritage and artistic traditions of Bangkok.

-19. Go to the Ayutthaya Temples
+19. Go on a day trip to Ayutthaya

+Embark on a journey to Ayutthaya, one of the best things to do when visiting Bangkok for those interested in culture and history.
 This UNESCO World Heritage Site is located just outside Bangkok and is one of the most popular day trips.
 This ancient city was once the flourishing capital of the Kingdom of Siam and is now a captivating archaeological park.
 Explore the magnificent ruins of temples, palaces, and statues that stand as a testament to Ayutthaya’s rich history.
 Witness the grandeur of structures like Wat Mahathat, famous for the iconic Buddha head entwined in tree roots.
-Other remarkable temples you shouldn’t miss are Wat Phra Si Sanphet, featuring three imposing chedis, Wat Chaiwatthanaram, a riverside temple with an eye-catching Khmer-style prang, and many others.
-Take a boat ride along the Chao Phraya River to admire Ayutthaya’s scenic surroundings.

 Definitely make sure to spend a full day in Ayutthaya or even consider spending an overnight trip as the complex is huge.
 You can easily get to Ayutthaya by yourself via train or shared minivans that leave from the city.
 You can check 12Go.Asia for tickets.
-Within the park, you can either walk, get a tuk-tuk driver to tour you, or rent a bike (60 TBH, ~€1,5).
-We recommend you rent a bike if you want to explore the ruins at your own pace.
-It’s easy, cheap, and fun to bike around the complex.

 If you prefer to see Ayutthaya on a guided day trip with a small group with an expert guide, the following tour from Bangkok to the old capital visits 4 of the historical city’s most remarkable temples.
 All entrance fees, an expert guide, and lunch at a local restaurant are included.
 Transportation to and from the city by air-conditioned van or mini-coach is possible.

-20. Day Trips from Bangkok
+20. More fun day trips from Bangkok

 If you are staying more than 3 days in Bangkok (which we highly recommend!) there are many fantastic things to do around the city.
 Bangkok serves as a gateway to numerous captivating day trip destinations that offer a change of scenery and a chance to explore the cultural and natural wonders of Thailand.
 Here are some of the best day trips you can take from Bangkok: